Only $99.95 for Simple or $149.95 for Joint Divorce ApplicationStart Eligibility Now

 5. You must have a copy of your child support documents (order, written or consent agreement, domestic contract – separation agreement or marriage contract) if there are child(ren) of the marriage.
 Your spouse's income must be indicated in your child support document.

 What divorce forms will Divorce i.T. provide me?

 Included with your Simple or Joint Divorce Application, Divorce i.T. will complete three (four if Joint Divorce) additional forms.
 These forms are mandatory and must be filed in Court in order to get a divorce.
 These forms are:

 ►Divorce Registration - a form that advises Central Registry of Divorce Proceeding in Ottawa that you have started a divorce.
 This Registry keeps records of all divorce proceedings.
-If a divorce proceeding was commenced in another city/town with the same two spouses, the Registry notifies the Court that there is a duplicate divorce proceeding exist and a Clearance Certificate will not be issued.
+If a divorce proceeding was commenced in another city/town with the same two spouses, the Registry will notify the Court that a duplicate divorce proceeding exist and a Clearance Certificate will not be issued.
 NOTE: Ensure that you or your spouse have not commenced a divorce proceeding in another city/town.
 This will delay the process.
 Consult a Family Law Lawyer.

 ►Affidavit for Divorce - a form that advises the Judge that you have addressed all the requirements for a Simple or Joint divorce pursuant to the Divorce Act and Family Law Rules and that you agree to the contents of the Affidavit for Divorce.

 ►Divorce Order - a form that confirms the granting of your divorce and that the divorce officially becomes effective 31-days from the date the Judge grants it.